-The TLC network collects tips for and by teachers, but does not set any rules.
+The TLC network collects advice for and by teachers, but does not set any UvA policy or rules.

 The rise of Generative Artificial Intelligence (GenAI) is reshaping education.
 It offers opportunities but also challenges and food for thought.
 Within several faculties, AI tools are already being used in an ethically responsible way.
 Reason enough for the Special Interest Group (SIG) for Educational Use of AI to organize an event on 19 March 2024.